robinupham/shear_pcl_cov/README.md

-## Pseudo-Cl shear covariance: Python code used in [paper in prep.]
+## Pseudo-Cl shear covariance: Python code used in "*Euclid*: Covariance of weak lensing pseudo-Cl estimates.
+Calculation, comparison to simulations, and dependence on survey geometry"

+For the adapted version of CosmoCov used to calculate the non-Gaussian covariance, see [CosmoCov_ClCov](https://github.com/robinupham/CosmoCov_ClCov).

 ### Documentation